cse110-sp23-group27/Fortune-Telling-Group-27/specs/documentation/onboard.md

 Please refer to the code style [document](/specs/documentation/codestyle.md) when styling code

-Try not to change package-lock.json or package.lock unless you are working on pipeline.
+Try not to change package-lock.json or package.json unless you are working on pipeline.

 # Pipeline steps
 ## This process should be run when you are finished with code that resolves an issue defined in GitHub issues